-DoodleTube is truly collaborative – a throwback.
-A small community, one that has a symbiotic relationship between the people who run it and the contributors.
-It was started as a way of creating a dialogue between YouTube artists that wasn’t there in the same way that other communities of creators have.
+DoodleTube is truly collaborative: a small community with a symbiotic relationship between the people who run it and the contributors.
+It was started as a way of creating a dialogue between YouTube artists that wasn’t there in the same way that it was in other communities of creators.

-Cards on the table, this isn’t quite like other channel spotlights of ours.
+(Cards on the table: this isn’t quite like other Channel Spotlights of ours.
 DoodleTube doesn’t have a unified YouTube presence, yet.
-We think this needs to be talked about.
-Give us this one, guys!
+But we think it needs to be talked about.
+Give us this one, guys!)

 “It started just after [Summer in the City 2017] – during the Art and DIY panel,” explains Matt.
 “Jamie Jo mentioned how nice it was to get a chance to chat to other artists on YouTube, and we realised we didn’t really have a specific space for artists to talk and share our work and advice with one another.”

-With anything new, the response can never be guaranteed, but so far so good it seems. “it’s already doing far more than what we’d hoped!” says Matt.
+With anything new, the response can never be guaranteed, but so far it seems good.
+“It’s already doing far more than what we’d hoped!” says Matt.
 “Within the first week alone I was blown away by how well received the account was, and how actively people were joining in.”

 — DoodleTube ✏️ (@Doodle_Tube) August 13, 2017

-Each week on Twitter, they sat a challenge for their community to draw something about.
-TenEighty HQ’s highlight so far is Sammy Paul’s idea for #FavFilmDT.
-Seeing different artists interpret a film is fascinating, especially if a number of them choose the same film.
-Unsurprisingly, there was plenty of this – artists seem to love animations too, who knew that would be a thing?
-We saw several different takes on Hayao Miyazaki’s Spirited Away, a great film that is obviously significant and influential.
+Each week on Twitter, they sat a challenge for their community to draw something specific.
+TenEighty HQ’s highlight so far was Sammy Paul’s idea for #FavFilmDT.
+Seeing different artists interpret their favourite films was fascinating, especially when a number of them chose the same ones – for example, we saw several different takes on Hayao Miyazaki’s Spirited Away, a great film that is obviously significant and influential.

-Matt has shouted out Conor Travers‘ work, saying “Conor’s been doing a drawing a day since April or so – he is great at capturing the likenesses of the people he draws, and he’s also a very talented ice sculptor!”
-That talent can be seen on the DoodleTube Twitter header!
+Matt has shouted out Conor Travers‘s work, saying “Conor’s been doing a drawing a day since April or so – he is great at capturing the likenesses of the people he draws, and he’s also a very talented ice sculptor!”
+(That talent can be seen on DoodleTube’s current Twitter header!)